jxstixn/HW11/README.md

 ## Master Branch
-This change is made in master branch
+This change is made in master branch and used to demonstrate the pull & fetch request